Infertility Depression Therapy

 Loss of Control

-Infertility takes away your control over a major life decision.
-The helplessness of not being able to make your body do what you need it to do is deeply demoralizing.
+Infertility removes control over a major life decision.
+The helplessness of not being able to make your body do what you need can feel deeply demoralizing.

 Cognitive Behavioral Therapy

-Identifying and challenging the depressive thought patterns that keep you stuck.
-Building new ways of processing the fertility experience that don't spiral into hopelessness.
+We identify and challenge the thought patterns that fuel hopelessness and create new ways of processing your fertility experience that support resilience and perspective.

 Behavioral Activation

-Depression makes you withdraw, which makes depression worse.
-We work on gradually reconnecting with activities and people, even when motivation is low.
+Depression often leads to withdrawal, which makes symptoms worse.
+We focus on gradually reconnecting with meaningful activities and relationships, even when motivation feels low.

 Grief Processing